 Sliding glass doors can get scratched or otherwise damaged in the course of regular use, so sometimes it makes sense to pull them off for maintenance, cleaning, or repair.
 Removing a glass door requires different methods and materials than taking off conventional swinging doors.
 Here are five steps you can use to pop off and replace your door without damaging it or scuffing up the surrounding area.

-Step 1 - Protect your Floor
+Step 1 - Protect Your Floor

 Step 2 - Remove the Screen Door

 Holding both edges of the screen door, raise the door until the bottom rollers clear the track, and then pull the bottom of the door toward you.
 If you cannot raise the door far enough for the rollers to clear the track, place the front edge of a flathead screwdriver or pry bar under the rollers and pry upward.
-You may need to pry both ends of the door up in order for it to clear the track.
+You may need to pry both ends of the door up for it to clear the track.
 To remove the door, pull it toward you.

-Step 3 - Remove the Glass Stationary Door
+Step 3 - Remove the Stationary Glass Door